 The Library takes into account the cost of acquiring, storing, managing, and making accessible collection items when building its collections.

 The Library’s process for approval to purchase collection items is followed at all times when using the Crown’s acquisition budget to build collections.

-Overall there are no specific priorities within the scope of the collection.
-As the collection is defined by its rarity, the ability to collect within this depends on what is made available on the market, or in a limited number of cases, what is offered for donation.
-An identified emerging priority is the collecting when possible of material relevant to New Zealand’s changing demographic.
+In general there are few specific priorities within the scope of the collection (see below), as the ability to collect depends on what is made available on the market or, in a limited number of cases, what is offered for donation.

 The Library welcomes expressions of interest and donations from a range of people, communities and organisations.